Pawamoy/keycut-data/README.md

   If Shift should have been released before typing c then t, then you would have written `Shift-k ct` or `Shift-k c t` (only the first space is important).
   Sometimes, sequences with or without release of the control key are equals, like `Ctrl-w Ctrl-w` in vim.
-In the vim shortcut you should then write the two:
+For this shortcut you should then write the two:
   `keys: [Ctrl-ww, Ctrl-w w]`.
   > Remember that control keys like Ctrl, Alt, Shift and others have to
     be pressed BEFORE any other key in order for the sequence to be recognized.